top of page

 • Delivering cost and programme certainty through structured contract management

-• Providing hands-on site and progress monitoring for consistent delivery confidence
+• Providing regular site and progress monitoring to ensure consistent delivery

 Sustainability and community focus

-With completion due in September 2026, this project showcases how collaborative planning, sustainable design and technical expertise can deliver a modern, low-carbon home tailored to its owners and a benchmark for responsible rural development in Shropshire.
+With completion due in September 2026, the project demonstrates how collaborative planning, sustainable design and structured cost management can deliver a modern, low-carbon home tailored to its owners while respecting its rural Shropshire setting.

 Comments